 How many veggies do you need to eat, anyway?

 You may think you eat enough vegetables—but more than likely, you’re wrong.
-The USDA's Dietary Guidelines recommend adults eat anywhere from five to 13 servings of fruits and vegetables per day depending on age, gender, physical activity, and overall health.
-According to the Heart and Stroke Foundation of Canada, however, over half of Canadian adults eat fewer than five servings of vegetables and fruits each day.
+Although the updated Canada Food Guide no longer includes daily recommended servings, the previous version set adult Canadians the goal of seven to 10 servings of fruits and vegetables a day.
+According to Heart and Stroke, over half of us are falling significantly short, getting fewer than five daily servings.
 And those aren’t just numbers; skipping those key nutrients can seriously affect your overall health.
 Read on to find out ways your body is telling you what it needs, and how to give it the nutrients it craves.

 There’s a lack of colour on your plate

 “The typical American meal of meat and potatoes may taste good, but it isn’t very colourful or loaded with balanced nutrition,” says Abby Sauer, RD, MPH, a dietitian at Abbott.
 “Even though they may be favourite foods, plain pasta, rice, and bread don’t add much colour to your meals and don’t add much nutrition in terms of essential vitamins and minerals either.”

 Find out why you need to eat a rainbow of fruits and vegetables every day.